ironkid20119/calisrng2/README.md

 - unlock features and progress..
 ## you do NOT need to download index.html, as its ALREADY on github!
-the best part? the game automatically saves, AND you can transfer from devices by exporting and importing data!
--# we will KNOW if your save file is edited lol. its easy to tell
+the best part? the game automatically saves, AND you can transfer from devices by exporting and importing data! we will KNOW if your save file is edited lol. its easy to tell.